Complete a Master Promissory Note (MPN)

 Note – more details about these loan programs are found at www.studentloans.gov -- the website where you will complete the Master Promissory Notes or at the Federal Student Aid website at http://studentaid.ed.gov/types/loans.

 To complete an MPN for a Direct Unsubsidized Loan and/or a PLUS Loan for Graduate Students go to www.studentloans.gov.
-You will use your 4-digit Federal PIN to log into this page.
-You will see several options on the first page.
+Your first visit to www.studentloans.gov will include creating your account (user id and password with will take just a few minutes.
+Once that is done, you can then log in where, on the first page, you will see several options.
 Select Complete a Master Promissory Note.

 A PLUS Loan requires a basic review of your credit history looking for such things as bankruptcy, foreclosures, tax liens, and other judgments.
 Credit denials are rare, if you have concerns about whether you will pass the credit review, please contact the Financial Aid Office.
 Credit denials may be appealed or the applicant may use an endorser (co-signer).
 We recommend you go to www.annualcreditreport.com to obtain a free copy of your credit report and review it for accuracy.